nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

 Programming: Retransmissions
 ----------------------------

 This activity is best done with a teammate.
-You will start with creating packet errors in Task 1, and then test different packet error rates in Task 2.
+You will start by creating packet errors in Task 1, and then test different packet error rates in Task 2.
 In Task 3, you will program the retransmissions solution to handle these errors.
 In this task, you will also run a series of